Reading a Song Chart

 To see this in action lets look at the following example:

-Rather than writing a chord chart like:
+Rather than writing a chord chart as follows:

 C